agb32/cosmadoc/docs/source/acknowledgements.md

 -----------------------------------------------------------------

 Variations on the text are acceptable with good reason - such as when there are severe space limits, or because more than one DiRAC facility was used.
-Please make sure the acknowledgment has 'DiRAC', 'Durham' and the grant numbers as a minimum so the paper can be found easily by a text search on ADS.
+Please make sure the acknowledgement has 'DiRAC', 'Durham' and the grant numbers as a minimum so the paper can be found easily by a text search on ADS.

-For info, the acknowledgments of all of the DiRAC facilities can be found [here](https://dirac.ac.uk/community/#Acknowledgements).
+For info, the acknowledgements of all of the DiRAC facilities can be found [here](https://dirac.ac.uk/community/#Acknowledgements).

 ## Prior to 2018